-With nearly 140,000 residents potentially on the road at any given time, driving in Midland can be challenging.
-With the bustling oil-trade all around, driving can sometimes get as spicy as the salsa at the Cancun Grill.
+Driving in Midland can be challenging, with nearly 140,000 residents potentially on the road at any given time.
+With the bustling oil trade all around, driving can sometimes get as spicy as the salsa at the Cancun Grill.

 Midland can be a dangerous place to drive, both physically and fiscally.
-Midland averages nearly 4.200 collisions per year, with nearly a third resulting in injuries or fatalities.
+Midland averages nearly 4.200 collisions annually, with nearly a third resulting in injuries or fatalities.

 The Easiest Way to Take Defensive Driving in Midland?
 Do it Online